rogerbarton/vr-modeling/docs/report/1-Intro.md

 ## Purpose

-The purpose of this thesis is to produce an extensible virtual reality (VR) viewer and editor for use with the libigl library.
+The purpose of this thesis is to produce an extensible virtual reality (VR) viewer and editor for use with the libigl library :cite:`libigl`.
 In effect converting the current 2D user interface to the VR setting.
 Potential use cases include visualizations of 3D models and operations on them, such as those provided by libigl.

 .. :: The thesis also explores new ways of interacting in VR.